Airship: Cruiser feeder transport airship

 EU FP7 MAAT Project has studied an innovative cruiser/feeder airship system, for the stratosphere with a cruiser remaining airborne for a long time and feeders connecting it to the ground and flying as piloted balloons.

+Airships for humanitarian and cargo transport

+Google co-founder Sergey Brin founded LTA Research in 2015 to develop airships for humanitarian and cargo transport.
+The company's 124-meter-long airship Pathfinder 1 received from the FAA a special airworthiness certificate for the helium-filled airship in September 2023.

+The certificate allowed the largest airship since the ill-fated Hindenburg to begin flight tests at Moffett Field, a joint civil-military airport in Silicon Valley.

 Comparison with heavier-than-air aircraft

 The advantage of airships over aeroplanes is that static lift sufficient for flight is generated by the lifting gas and requires no engine power.
 This was an immense advantage before the middle of World War I and remained an advantage for long-distance or long-duration operations until World War II.
 Modern concepts for high-altitude airships include photovoltaic cells to reduce the need to land to refuel, thus they can remain in the air until consumables expire.
 This similarly reduces or eliminates the need to consider variable fuel weight in buoyancy calculations.